mollyim/flatline-platform/docs/evaluation.md

 5. Copy the newly generated `whisper.store` file to the Molly repository as `app/src/main/res/raw/whisper.store`.

-6. Optional.
-Copy the newly generated `ca.cer` file to the `libsignal` repository as `rust/net/res/internal.cer`.
+6. If re-generated, copy the `ca.cer` file to the `libsignal` repository as `rust/net/res/internal.cer`.

 7. Upgrade the existing Helm chart installation or install it from scratch.